Personal preferences can’t interfere with gift acceptance.

 A revenue stream from mineral royalties can be a significant contribution to a non-profit’s endowment or operating budget.
 Royalties can also come from songwriters, playwrights, motion pictures, software, trademarks, patents, and franchises.
 An advancement officer may have a personal objection or may dislike the particular intellectual property the donor has to offer.
 However, mineral interests may be the one gift that your donor can give.

-Non-profits need to have a gift acceptance policy.
-When your donors are organizing their estate plans, they often have more than one charitable organization they care about, and if you won’t take their mineral rights (or their artwork), someone else will.
+When your donors are organizing their estate plans, they often have more than one charitable organization they care about, and if you won’t take their mineral rights (or their artwork, or real estate, or appreciated securities, or personal property), someone else will.

 Advancement officers’ personal beliefs should not get in the way of accepting a gift.
 But that doesn’t mean those beliefs should be disregarded entirely.
 There is often more than one way to accept a gift.
 For example, a recent client requested an evaluation of a gift of mineral interests.
 The organization accepted the gift and shortly afterwards sold the rights to another group.
 This solution was a win-win.
 The donor was able to gift the mineral interests, and the non-profit was able to monetize the gift.